11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

 Finger exercises are anything that get the fingers on the strings.
 It could be as simple as playing each finger on a string, one at a time (1234 on each string).

-Here, we’re building strength and agility.
+When first getting started on classical guitar, we’re building strength and agility.
 And we’re building synapses and calluses.

 #9: Do off-guitar exercises and stretching

-So, like the daily finger exercises on the guitar, we can do some work off the guitar and see quick improvement.
+So, like the daily finger exercises on the classical guitar, we can do some work off the guitar and see quick improvement.

 An exercise as simple as fully opening and closing your hand several times gets the muscles toned and the joints lubricated.